Walheimat/wal-emacs/README.md

 -   `M-o` to go to "other" window.
 -   `C-x j` to dumb-jump.
 -   `C-x t m` to open timemachine.
--   `s-s` turn on flyspell prgo mode.
+-   `s-s` turn on flyspell prog mode.
 -   `C-x p f` find file in project.

     (global-set-key (kbd "C-x g") 'magit-status)